 Indoor and outdoor amusement facilities 1 space per 200 square feet on indoor floor area, plus 1 space for each 3 persons that the outdoor facilities are designed to accommodate when used to the maximum capacity.
 Recreational vehicle rental facilities.
-1 space for each rental vehicle.
-Industrial
+2 spaces for each rental vehicle.
+(Amended 12-2-2022) Industrial